The only employee onboarding checklist you will need

 During the employee’s first day, the focus should only be on introducing the new employee to colleagues, the offices and make sure their hardware and that the software is functioning as it should.

-🙋♀️Choose a buddy: Choose a team member that takes a bit extra care of the new hire during their first weeks.
-Adding an onboarding buddy can make new hire productivity improve by 97%.
+Choose a team member that takes a bit extra care of the new hire during their first weeks.
+Adding an onboarding buddy can make new hire

 Welcome – The 5 first days at work